azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-manual.md

 To get started with Terraform on Azure check out their [tutorial](https://learn.hashicorp.com/collections/terraform/azure-get-started/).

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- **Azure Subscription**: You need an Azure subscription to create resources in Azure.
-If you don't have one, you can create a [free account](https://azure.microsoft.com/free/).

-- **Azure CLI or Azure PowerShell**: You need either Azure CLI or Azure PowerShell installed and configured to interact with your Azure account.
-You can download them from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) respectively.

-- **Terraform**: You will need Terraform installed to deploy the infrastructure.
-You can download Terraform from [here](https://www.terraform.io/downloads.html).

-- **Knowledge of Azure Landing Zones**: This project involves deploying and managing Azure Landing Zones resources.
-Familiarity with Azure Landing Zones and its concepts is recommended.

-- **Knowledge of Azure Policy**: This project involves deploying and managing Azure Policy resources.
-Familiarity with Azure Policy and its concepts is recommended.

 ## Quickstart

 Below is an example of a Terraform deployment that uses all the defaults in the [TFVARS folder](https://github.com/azurenoops/ref-scca-enclave-policy-starter/tree/main/infrastructure/policy/tfvars/parameters.tfvars) to deploy the Policy to one subscription.